NFL picks: 49ers vs. Seahawks part of expert's Divisional Playoffs money line parlay

-NFL picks: 49ers vs. Seahawks a part of expert's top money line parlay for Divisional Round
+NFL playoffs picks: 49ers vs. Seahawks is key to expert's money line parlay for Divisional Round

 SportsLine expert Jeff Hochman breaks down his top money line parlay for the 2026 NFL Divisional Playoffs